 Soon a master’s degree program committee will be reviewing the core courses and creating programs of study specific to areas of concentration (e.g., reading, gifted and talented, English as a second language, mathematics, etc.).

-The doctoral degree program conducts an annual review for every student to determine if the student is making satisfactory progress in the program.
-The comprehensive exam, which students take after completion of coursework, is scored by a minimum of three graders.
-The dissertation committee, consisting of 5 members, including one from outside the department, oversees the quality of dissertations.
+The doctoral degree program requires an approved Program of Study and conducts an Annual Review for every student to determine if the student is making satisfactory progress in the program.
+The Comprehensive Examination, which students take after completion of coursework, is scored by a minimum of three graders.
+The dissertation committee, consisting of five members, including one from outside the department, oversees the quality of the dissertation process.
 Prior to successful completion of the program, students are also required to present at a peer-reviewed conference and submit a manuscript to a peer-reviewed journal.